The Top Construction Events and Tradeshows You Should Be Attending

 Ideal for construction management and project management professionals, the 2022 event is coming to San Diego.
 Stay tuned for the agenda and registration information in the coming months.

 Save the date for CONEXPO 2023!
 The biggest construction tradeshow, one thing notable about the triennial CONEXPO-CON/AGG show is that it happens almost all outdoors.
 That means the likes of the heavy-duty equipment that you see on jobsites are a common staple at this event.
 With nearly 3,000 exhibitors across about 2.5 million square feet of space, CONEXPO-CON/AGG is by far the biggest construction show exhibitor-wise that the industry has to offer.

-How to Make the Case to Your Employer to Attend Construction Tradeshows and Events
+How to Make the Case to Your Employer to Attend Construction Conferences and Tradeshows

-As an employee at small and large construction firms alike, you might encounter roadblocks when it comes to convincing your boss or upper management on why you should attend construction events in 2020 or 2021.
+As an employee at small and large construction firms alike, you might encounter roadblocks when it comes to convincing your boss or upper management on why you should attend construction events in 2021 and 2022.
 Here are a few tips that will help you to build a solid case for you attending the event(s) of your choosing — whether that’s virtual or in-person in the future.